 Wix vs Shopify: Pricing and plans

 If you’re looking for the cheapest option, Wix is certainly the winner.
-It offers a basic free plan you can use to test out the platform’s features, along with four website-specific options costing between $14 and $39 a month.
-But if you want an online store, you’ll need to upgrade to one of three Business and eCommerce plans.
+It offers a basic free plan you can use to test out the platform’s features, along with four website-specific options (opens in new tab) costing between $14 and $39 a month.
+You can save even more on these prices with our Wix promo codes too.
+But if you want an online store, you’ll need to upgrade to one of three Business and eCommerce plans (opens in new tab).
 The cheapest—Business Basic—starts at $23 a month, but only offers very simple online store tools.

 Upgrading to Business Unlimited ($27 a month) gives you advanced shipping, the ability to sell through third-party marketplaces, and more.
 Or you can go for Business VIP ($49 a month) to unlock all ecommerce features.
 There are also custom enterprise-level solutions available for large-scale online retail customers.

 Upgrade to a Shopify plan ($79 a month) to unlock professional reports and international pricing, or go for Advanced Shopify ($299 a month) to unlock all features.
 Like Wix, Shopify offers custom enterprise-level solutions for large online stores through Shopify Plus, but expect costs for this to stretch to thousands of dollars per month.

 Wix vs Shopify: Verdict